Marine World/Africa USA

 Marine World/Africa USA was an animal theme park located in the Redwood Shores area of Redwood City, California.
 The park was named Marine World when it first opened in 1968, before merging with a land-animal park called Africa USA in 1972.
-In 1986, the park relocated to Vallejo, California and is now known as Six Flags Discovery Kingdom.
+In 1986, the park relocated to Vallejo, California, and is now known as Six Flags Discovery Kingdom.

 Origins of the Africa U.S.A. name

 There were two successive Africa U.S.A. parks in California, both associated with animal trainer Ralph Helfer.
 The first Africa U.S.A. in California was created in 1962 as a 600 acre affection training compound by Ralph and Toni Helfer.
 It was located in Soledad Canyon near Palmdale, north of Los Angeles.

 Ivan Tors first discovered Clarence, the cross-eyed lion, at Africa, U.S.A. and it inspired him to create the film Clarence, the Cross-Eyed Lion (1965) and the spin-off television series Daktari, which was partly shot on location there.
 Judy the chimp, another star of the show, was also owned by Ralph Helfer.
 A few other shows such as Cowboy in Africa, Gentle Ben, as well as an episode of Star Trek ("Shore Leave") were also shot there.
 Helfer provided both the location and the animals.

 In January 1969, Africa U.S.A. was struck by a powerful rainstorm over Soledad Canyon.
 The resulting severe flooding and mudslides in the canyons destroyed the compound, but only nine of Helfer's 1,500 animals had drowned.
 Helfer first relocated his animals to a second site in Ventura County before the move to Redwood City.

 The original Africa U.S.A. property was located at 8237 Soledad Canyon Road.
-Other animal trainers unsuccessfully attempted to utilize the property after Helfer's departure.
+Other animal trainers unsuccessfully attempted to use the property after Helfer's departure.
 The property was first converted to the Little Africa RV park by 1973, and then the Robin's Nest Recreational Resort in the 1980s.
-Heavily damaged by the Sand Fire (2016), the property was sold on June 29, 2018 to the Mountains Recreation & Conservation Authority with the assistance of The Trust for Public Land, and is currently being restored to its natural condition in preparation for reopening to the public.
+Heavily damaged by the Sand Fire (2016), the property was sold on June 29, 2018, to the Mountains Recreation & Conservation Authority with the assistance of The Trust for Public Land, and is currently being restored to its natural condition in preparation for reopening to the public.